SvenHockers/velopix_tracking/docs/ALGO_SearchByTripletTree.md

    - **Seeding**: Start new tracks from candidate triplets.
 6. **Track Classification and Pruning**: Classify tracks into strong and weak candidates based on their length, and prune duplicates or weak tracks.
 7. **Validation**: Validate the reconstructed tracks using an external validation module.

+Also see the [full article](https://arxiv.org/pdf/2207.03936) describing the operation of this algorihtm

 ---